th-koeln-intia/ip-sprachassistent-team4/docs/pages/startup/setup-hadware.md

 ## Enable SSH

-You only need to create a empty file with the name ``SSH`` in the root directory.
+You only need to create a empty file with the name ``ssh`` in the boot directory.
 Done!

 ## Configure WIFI